YingZhou001/Immuannot/README.md

 # Immuannot pipeline introduction

-Immuannot is a pipeline building on [minimap2](https://github.com/lh3/minimap2) to detect and annotate immunological genes for human genome assembly.
+Immuannot is a pipeline built on [minimap2](https://github.com/lh3/minimap2) to detect and annotate immunological genes for human genome assembly.
 By taking advantage of gene sequences from [IPD-IMGT/HLA](https://www.ebi.ac.uk/ipd/imgt/hla/),